Most often, children simply develop later than their peers but ultimately develop normally.

 The treatment for delayed puberty depends on its cause.
 When an underlying disorder is the cause of delayed puberty, puberty usually proceeds once the disorder has been treated.

 An adolescent who is naturally late in developing needs no treatment, but if the adolescent is severely stressed by delayed or absent development, some doctors may give supplemental sex hormones to begin the process sooner.
-Treatment is much more common in boys.
+This treatment is much more common among boys.
+Children with delayed puberty often need additional support from parents, family members, and friends to ensure they have a healthy body image and self-esteem.

-If boys show no sign of puberty by age 14, they may be given a 4- to 6-month course of testosterone.
+If boys show no sign of puberty by age 14, they may be given a 4- to 6-month course of testosterone injections once a month.
 At low doses, testosterone starts puberty, causes the development of some masculine characteristics (virilization), and does not prevent adolescents from reaching their adult height potential.

 In girls, low doses of estrogen may be started with pills or skin patches.